rweigel/phys685/final.md

 # Chapter 2 & 3

 (DT) Consider a large parallel plate capacitor with a hemispherical bulge on the grounded plate.
 The bulge has radius a and bulges toward the second plate.
-The distance between the plates is $b$, $b\gt a$.
+The distance between the plates is $b$, $b\gg a$.
 The second plate is at potential $V_o$.

 1. Find the potential everywhere inside the capacitor.
 2. Determine the surface charge density on the flat portion of the grounded plate.